Bogdanj22/terraform-aws-ec2-rds-failover-demo/README.md

 # 🚀 AWS-Terraform-Ec2-RDS Failover demo

 For this demo, I deployed a small AWS setup using Terraform.
 I created a custom VPC with public subnets, an EC2 instance running Apache, and a Multi-AZ RDS PostgreSQL database.
-I also automated the deployment using Terraform modules and set up an S3 bucket to store the Terraform state file, so it could be shared and synced with GitHub.
-The goal was to show infrastructure as code, the connection between EC2 and RDS, and how RDS failover works.
+To automate deployment, I set up and stored the Terraform state file in an S3 bucket.
+I also implemented GitHub Actions to enable CI/CD, so changes pushed to GitHub would automatically apply after merging to main branch.
+The goal was to demonstrate infrastructure as code, the connection between EC2 and RDS, and RDS failover.

 This is the simple table that I created